We've got everything you need!

 You may not hold Ontop liable for failure or delay in the performance of its obligation under these Terms or any agreement entered by and between Ontop and you if such performance has been made impracticable by the occurence of a contingency not reasonably within the control and without the fault of Ontop, including compliance with any applicable foreign or domestic governmental regulation or order, any interruption of the Services due to any act of God; blockage, accidents, disturbance or encumbrance of the telecommunications, transport or procurement networks of whatever reason; strike, equipment or transmission failure blockage, shortage of materials, riots, disturbance or encumbrance of the telecommunications, internet or other service disruptions involving hardware, software or power system not within Ontop’s possession or reasonable control, transport or procurement networks for whatever reason; poor quality or interruptions of electrical current; epidemics, pandemics or outbreak of communicable disease; quarantines; national or regional emergencies; poor quality or interruptions of electrical current; virus or computer pirate attacks, insurrections or acts of a similar nature; state of war or embargo; acts of terrorism, total or partial strikes within or outside of the company; lock-out, social conflicts, sabotage or acts of vandalism; foul weather, epidemics, earthquakes, explosion, fires, storms, flooding, other natural disasters; water damage, incapacity to obtain raw materials or supplies; legal or regulatory modifications applicable to supplying the Services, and any other case reasonably beyond our control preventing the normal provision of the Services to you.

-The User waives the right to settle his obligations to Ontop and/or the Ontop Card Provider by offsetting them against any claims he may have against Ontop.
+You waive the right to settle your obligations to us by offsetting them against any claims you may have against us.

 TO THE MAXIMUM EXTENT PERMITTED BY LAW, IN NO EVENT SHALL ONTOP (OR ITS SUPPLIERS) BE LIABLE TO YOU OR ANY THIRD PARTY FOR ANY LOST PROFITS, LOST DATA, COSTS OF PROCUREMENT OF SUBSTITUTE PRODUCTS OR ANY INDIRECT, CONSEQUENTIAL, EXEMPLARY, INCIDENTAL, SPECIAL OR PUNITIVE DAMAGES ARISING FROM OR RELATING TO THESE TERMS OR YOUR USE OF THE SERVICES.

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, NOTWITHSTANDING ANYTHING TO THE CONTRARY CONTAINED HEREIN, OUR LIABILITY TO YOU FOR ANY AND ALL DAMAGES ARISING FROM OR RELATED TO THESE SERVICES (FOR ANY CAUSE WHATSOEVER AND REGARDLESS OF THE FORM OF THE ACTION), WILL AT ALL TIMES BE LIMITED TO A MAXIMUM OF FIFTY US DOLLARS (U.S. $50).
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, NOTWITHSTANDING ANYTHING TO THE CONTRARY CONTAINED HEREIN, OUR LIABILITY TO YOU FOR ANY AND ALL DAMAGES ARISING FROM OR RELATED TO THESE SERVICES (FOR ANY CAUSE WHATSOEVER AND REGARDLESS OF THE FORM OF THE ACTION), WILL AT ALL TIMES BE LIMITED TO A MAXIMUM OF TEN THOUSAND US DOLLARS (U.S. $ 10,000.00).
 THE EXISTENCE OF MORE THAN ONE CLAIM WILL NOT INCREASE THIS LIMIT.
 YOU AGREE THAT OUR SUPPLIERS WILL HAVE NO LIABILITY OF ANY KIND ARISING FROM OR RELATING TO THESE SERVICES.

 SOME JURISDICTIONS DO NOT ALLOW THE LIMITATION OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES, SO THE ABOVE LIMITATION OR EXCLUSION MAY NOT APPLY TO YOU.

 The Ontop Card is an Electronic Money card that is able to carry out financial transactions and hold monetary value.
-The funds deposited in the Ontop Card balance may be considered income under the applicable laws, rules and regulations in your jurisdiction, and once deposited, such income may be considered realized for tax purposes.
-It is also possible that under the applicable laws, rules and regulations in your jurisdiction, you are required to pay taxes on a monthly, quarterly, or annual basis over the amounts transferred to your Ontop Card balance but not spent on transactions, due to the income realization principle in your jurisdiction.
-In the event that there is non-compliance or insufficient compliance on tax matters, the User agrees to indemnify and to hold Ontop harmless to the fullest extent, from any and all claims which may be asserted against Ontop by any tax and/or government authority because Ontop has not withheld sums from the User or because such User has not complied with the tax obligations in their jurisdiction in a timely manner.
+The funds deposited in the Card Account balance may be considered income under the applicable laws, rules and regulations in your jurisdiction, and once deposited, such income may be considered realized for tax purposes.
+It is also possible that under the applicable laws, rules and regulations in your jurisdiction, you are required to pay taxes on a monthly, quarterly, or annual basis over amounts transferred to your Card Account balance but not spent on transactions, due to the income realization principle in your jurisdiction.
+In the event that there is non-compliance or insufficient compliance on tax matters, you agree to indemnify and to hold Ontop harmless to the fullest extent, from any and all claims which may be asserted against Ontop by any tax and/or government authority because Ontop has not withheld sums from you or because you have not complied with the tax obligations in your jurisdiction in a timely manner.

 (a) Applicability of Arbitration Agreement.
 All claims and disputes (excluding claims for injunctive or other equitable relief as set forth below) in connection with the Terms or the use of any product or service provided by Ontop that cannot be resolved informally or in small claims court shall be resolved by binding arbitration on an individual basis under the terms of this Arbitration Agreement.
 Unless otherwise agreed to, all arbitration proceedings shall be held in English.
 This Arbitration Agreement applies to you and Ontop, and to any subsidiaries, affiliates, agents, employees, predecessors in interest, successors, and assigns, as well as all authorized or unauthorized users or beneficiaries of services or goods provided under the Terms.